A Word about Anti-Popes from the Papal Minutes of Papal Artifacts

-All the Minutes (with the exception of Pope Benedict XIV) are connected to popes on Papal Artifacts.
+All the Minutes are connected to popes on Papal Artifacts.
 They include some details we’ve not included in the past–for example, what occurred from a window in the Vatican just prior to the election of Pope Pius X?
 Giuseppe Sarto’s surname is translated, “tailor.”
 You can find out by accessing the above link.

 Enjoy the Papal Minutes—a gift from the Curator of Papal Artifacts!

 A Papal Bull from the Papacy of John XXIII

 The word, bull comes from the Latin, bubble.
 It is the lead seal that was appended to the end of a document acting as the signature of the pope.
 On one side, it contains the pope’s name and on the other, images of Saints Peter and Paul from whom he is given his authority.

 The bull is generally an official document of the Holy Father.
 We know by the choice of threading used, either silk or twine, the importance of any particular bull.